pandyah5/ECE241_Verilog/README.md

 The code was validated using **Intel's Quartus Prime Software**.

+## How to contribute

-**Contributions are most welcome but please read the _CONTRIBUTING.md_ before generating a pull request, it will prevent your pull request from being rejected and help us review it more easily**
+Contributions are most welcome but please read the **_CONTRIBUTING.md_** before generating a pull request, it will prevent your pull request from being rejected and help us review it more easily.

-**Contents:**
+## Contents:

 * 2-to-1 multiplexer (Our dear mux)